The Past, Present, and Future of Knee Osteoarthritis

 The results of this study have led us to dispute commonly held beliefs about the causes of knee OA.
 The authors have a duty to offer an alternative hypothesis in place of what they have disputed.
 In this case, they suspect that levels of physical inactivity may be a larger factor in the development of knee OA than previously thought.
 Many headlines reporting on this study refer to the notion that knee OA is not just “wear and tear.”
 What they mean by this is that exercise or work that we might perceive as being “hard on the knees” may not be causing an increased probability of knee OA.
 This article gives support to the notion that regular exercise may help to prevent, rather than to cause, knee OA.

 IN THIS STUDY CONCLUSIVE?

 As stated above, this study contributes to a larger conversation about a problem that has become increasingly common over the past 70 years.
 Knee OA and its proper management are going to be different for different people.
-Several conservative strategies are recommended to manage knee OA, and they are consistent with some of the topics we discussed above.
+We recommend several conservative strategies to manage knee OA.
+These strategies are consistent with some of the topics we discussed above.
 The recommended approaches are: